 • Explore strategic decisions from the brand’s point of view

-Step 6: Comparing Brand Personas With Buyer Personas
+Step 6: Comparing Brand Personas With Audience Personas

-You can also compare your Brand Persona against Buyer Personas to see how well they align.
+You can also compare your Brand Persona against Audience Personas to see how well they align.

 This is especially useful when: